dcat-admin/docs/en-2.x/model-form-upload.md

 <a name="removable"></a>
 ### Disable page delete files (replace upload)

-By using the `removable` method, you can prohibit users from clicking to delete files from the server from the page, which can achieve the effect of image overlay upload.
+The `removable` method allows you to prevent users from deleting files on the server by clicking on them on the page, and allows you to achieve an image overlay upload effect.

 ```php